Albatross of The Petrel Station

 Scientific name: Diomedea sanfordi

-Whether sweeping around the boat or sitting calmly on the water, they are always an impressive bird to spend time with.
+This huge New Zealand endemic belongs to the great albatross group and can reach a wingspan of up to 3.4 metres.
+Whether sweeping around the boat or sitting calmly on the water, they are always an impressive seabird to spend time with.

 Southern Royal Albatross